zerosign/janus-gateway/README.md

 If you have questions on Janus, or wish to discuss Janus with us and other users, please join our [meetecho-janus](https://groups.google.com/forum/#!forum/meetecho-janus) Google Group.
 If you encounter bugs, please submit an issue on [GitHub](https://github.com/meetecho/janus-gateway/issues): make sure you read the [guidelines](.github/ISSUE_TEMPLATE.md) before opening an issue, though.

+**WARNING** This is modified version that use meson for building janus.
+This repo also assume that you're using Archlinux to host & builds janus-gateway, so ignore below package dependency requirement and suchs.
+This repo also focus on building :

+- WebSocket supports
+- VideoRoom & AudioBridge supports
+- Tight integration with Prometheus c library (using [prometheus-client-c](https://github.com/digitalocean/prometheus-client-c))
+- No lua scripting supports

 ## Dependencies
 To install it, you'll need to satisfy the following dependencies: